quantumgardener/qg.blog/content/notes/Mediabank.md

 		- Any relevant ie. domestic cat, budgie...
 	- Add category - broad class of pet ie. dog, cat, bird, fish

+> [!TIP] Relationships via category means information is stored in the database but not in the images themselves.
+For my daughters, the grandparents category brings together images of all their four grandparents.

-The top-level Who category is dynamically calculated directly off the *XMP:Person in Image* field.
+A top-level Who category is dynamically calculated directly off the *XMP:Person in Image* field.
 ## Events
 I do not use IMatch's built-in Events feature.
 It's good, but neither fast enough, nor flexible enough for my needs.
 Event media thumbnails have a pink marker.